showlab/LOVA3/README.md

 ## Training Data

-The training data for our LOVA3 model includes tasks such as VQA, GenQA, and EvalQA.
-The whole dat file is over 1GB in size, and we will release it on HuggingFace.
+We will release it on HuggingFace.

 Here we provide the training/Evaluation/Testing sets under the folder `EvalQABench`.